autism-research-centre/NGSpy/README.md

 Next-Generation Sequencing Data Analysis Pipeline with Python scripts

-This repository is aimed to provide the basic scripts of a pipeline of Whole Genome Sequencing Data Analysis.
+This repository is aimed to provide the basic scripts of a pipeline of Whole Genome Sequencing Data Analysis. <br>
 Most scripts are python wrappers for common  Bioinfortmatics tools.

 # PIPELINE Structure